 Bordeaux–Mérignac Airport (BOD) is the international airport of Bordeaux, situated in the commune of Mérignac.
-According to the statistics from 2015, the airport served more than 5 million passengers, making it the sixth busiest airport in the country.
+According to the statistics, the airport annually serves more than 6.5 million passengers, making it the sixth busiest airport in the country.
 The airport has three passenger terminals – A, B and Billi.

 - Currently valid schedule: see here.